Welcome to the LRC!

 Midway through the semester, some first year and/or transfer students may receive a First-Year Intervention Alert from myUMBC if they drop below a “C” in a class.
 Successful students read and respond to their Alerts and access the appropriate campus resources.

-Our newest program is Supplemental Instruction.
-By attending peer-led group discussion sessions, students learn problem-solving skills from the Supplemental Instruction (SI) leader and each other.
+By attending peer-led group discussion sessions, students learn problem-solving skills from the Supplemental Instruction/Peer-Assisted Study Session (SI/PASS) leader and each other.

 We are located in the Sherman Hall, Room 345.
 Students and parents are encouraged to contact us for further information on our academic support programs and classes.